squarescale/sqssh/README.md

 $ sqssh -Nf -L8500:localhost:8500 Worker
 $ curl -i localhost:8500 |head -n1
 HTTP/1.1 200 OK

+$ # use ssh config
+$ cat <<EOF >>~/.ssh/config
+Host Worker
+    LocalForward 8500 127.0.0.1:8500
+EOF
+$ sqssh -Nf Worker
+$ curl -i localhost:8500 |head -n1
+HTTP/1.1 200 OK

+$ # alias names
+$ ssh somecoolname
+user@ip-10-0-253-97 ~ $ exit
 ```

-The tool leaves the destination (in the form of `user@host`à as-is in the command line, and will prepend `-o Hostname ec2-whatever` to ssh args'.
+The tool leaves the destination (in the form of `user@host` as-is in the command line, and will prepend `-o Hostname ec2-whatever` to ssh arguments.
 This means that ssh will read config for the host you specify on the command-line.
 This allows to configure any named host that can change in your cluster.

 You can for example have in your ssh_config: